RedstoneWizard08/ultrabingo/maps.md

 - "Darkcastle" by Grapes
 - "Death Around The Corner" by ballfartchungus43
 - "Death Descent - Free Mind Loop" by PrestoPesto
-- "Epitaph" by Willem3231
 - "False Ascendence 2" by PhantomBlader
-- "Fraudulence - Fool's Gold" by Spelunky
-- "Fraudulence - High Society" by Spelunky
 - "From Dust To Dust" by Draghtnim
 - "Garden Of Lost Desires" by Doodleman & Bloogoober
 - "Halls Of The Extremist" by Spelunky